The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Discussion and Conclusion

 \section{Discussion and Conclusion}

 Detecting novelty is an important capability for an intelligent system in an open-world environment.
-In physical worlds, one needs to reason about physics to detect the novel objects with only changed physical parameters.
-These novelties vary in their difficulty of detection and it is not studied so far.
-However, understanding the difficulty can be important to conduct a sound AI agent evaluation.
-Thus, we have proposed a method to quantify the difficulty of detection using qualitative physics.
-Our method is agent independent and can be used to make more accurate conclusions about the detection capability of the AI agents.
-The measure is applied and validated in the Angry Birds domain by comparing our measure with the performance of human players in three different novelty types.
+In real world situations, an agent needs to reason about physics in order to detect novel objects with different physical parameters.
+These novelties often vary in their difficulty of detection, something that has not been previously studied before this paper.
+However, understanding this difficulty can be an important aspect of conducting a robust and fair evaluation.
+Thus, we have proposed a method to quantify the difficulty of novelty detection using qualitative physics.
+Our method is agent independent and can be used to make more accurate conclusions about the detection capabilities of different agents.
+This measure was applied in the Angry Birds domain, and validated by comparing the results of the proposed measure with the performance of human participants across three different novelty types.

-When formulating our novelty difficulty measure, we proposed the algorithm {\it approximate horizontal influence} that can also be used as a component for AI agents to predict the influence of moving an object in physical domains.
+The different components and algorithms that were introduced in this paper can also be applied to other research problems.
+When formulating our novelty difficulty measure, we proposed the algorithm {\it approximate horizontal influence} that could also be used as a component for agents to predict the influence of moving an object in physical domains.
 This is an improvement to the prior work \cite{Peng2014,Walega2016} as it considers objects that are disconnected in the horizontal direction.
 Our difficulty formulation can also be used to create novel game instances at a predefined difficulty of novelty detection.
+Our difficulty formulation can be used as a component in the state-of-the-art novelty generation framework for Angry Birds \cite{Gamage2021} to generate novel game instances with a predefined difficulty.
 This facilitates research in open-world learning agent development by creating different instances with different levels of difficulty.